 (Prices are subject to change depending on the dates that you preferred.
 These prices are available on Oct.18-19, 2019.
-Visit the official website to check more accommodation and price)
+Visit the official website to check more accommodation and prices)

 Where to Stay in Kaunas, Lithuania if you’re a Backpacker

-The Monk’s Bunk Kaunas is located in the city promenade, close to the Old Town, 2 km away from Kaunas Castle.
+The Monk’s Bunk Kaunas is located on the city promenade, close to the Old Town, 2 km away from Kaunas Castle.
 It offers dormitory rooms with free Wi-Fi.
-All rooms come with bunk beds and are basically furnished, with a mirror, chairs and a locker for each guest.
-There are shared bathrooms with a hairdryer and towels available, as well as a spacious common room with a large TV, a library and board games.
+All rooms come with bunk beds and are furnished, with a mirror, chairs, and a locker for each guest.
+There are shared bathrooms with a hairdryer and towels available, as well as a spacious common room with a large TV, a library, and board games.
 There is also a fully equipped common kitchen with an oven and a fridge.
 Guests are offered special discounts at pubs and restaurants nearby.

-Price: Starts at $12 per night for Bed in 8-Bed Dormitory Room, plus $1 for taxes and charges.
+Price: Starts at $12 per night for a Bed in an 8-Bed Dormitory Room, plus $1 for taxes and charges.
 It’s non-refundable.

-Price: Starts at $12 per night for Bed in 12-Bed Dormitory Room, plus $1 for taxes and charges.
+Price: Starts at $12 per night for a Bed in a 12-Bed Dormitory Room, plus $1 for taxes and charges.
 It’s non-refundable.